evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 same manner as ``easy_install``/``pip`` above.
 This *greatly* simplifies getting started on Windows since that platform is by default missing many of the sane developer systems that Linux users take for granted.

-After installing ActivePython you may need to open a new DOS window to make this new command available on the command line:
+After installing ActivePython you may need to restart the terminal/DOS window to make the pypm command available on the command line:

 ::

      pypm install Django Twisted PIL Mercurial South

 This installs everything you need in one go.